pedasmith/BluetoothDeviceController/SmallProjects/TestNmeaGpsParserWinUI/Assets/_TODO_list.md

 and before the “*” symbols.
 The resulting 7-bit binary number is displayed as the ASCII equivalent of two hexadecimal characters representing the contents of the checksum.
 Use of checksums is required on all input messages.

+## Smaller to-do items

+2025-06-17      Support the Dual switch set either way 2025-06-17      The messages dont' really start with $; that's just message framing

+2025-06-17 DONE Update GPGSV to well-handle satellite data 2025-06-17 DONE Update all parsers, not just GPGLL, for the fancy new header/detail/explanation system 2025-06-17 DONE Make a single (static) method for the explanation 2025-06-17 DONE The output has a BindingExpression failure at startup (trivial; just set the DataContext to null) 2025-06-17 DONE In the history tab, automatically update the detail view when the selected value changes

+Completed 2-25-06-18
+2025-06-17 DONE Make nice versions of all enum for detail display 2025-06-18 DONE Duplicating the header-type info is pointless.
+And the raw NMEA should be seperate.
+2025-06-18 DONE Hide the detail box when there's nothing selected

+## Copy

+Be able to copy data out from all tabs, including tabular data

-## Support input messages?
+## Later Skater: Support input messages?

 There's a bunch of input messages for a bunch of things.
 Should they be supported?
 Maybe have a user-enterable string and then I add the asterisk + checksum?

-## Smaller to-do items

-2025-06-17 DONE Update GPGSV to well-handle satellite data 2025-06-17 DONE Update all parsers, not just GPGLL, for the fancy new header/detail/explanation system 2025-06-17 DONE Make a single (static) method for the explanation 2025-06-17 DONE The output has a BindingExpression failure at startup (trivial; just set the DataContext to null)

-2025-06-17      In the history tab, automatically update the detail view when the selected value changes 2025-06-17      Support the Dual switch set either way 2025-06-17      The messages dont' really start with $; that's just message framing